Hooliocoolio/node-api-challenge/README.md

     http response Status codes and messages

--   [ ] How can we partition our application into sub-applications?
+-   [ ] How can we partition our application into sub-application

+    Using express we can partition the application by utilizing the routing feature that comes with it.